metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Mac Jones and his receivers are turning up against Tennessee in the first half.
 Big passes, maintaining composure, making defenders miss, and winning at the catch point.

+That being said, both quarterbacks have gotten lucky with balls not being picked off.
+On top of that, D'Onta Foreman ripped off a huge run only to have the ball punched out by JC Jackson.
+One wonders if that would have happened if Derrick Henry was the one toting the rock.

 ***

 ## Rams @ Packers